kjetilv/rujhour/README.md

 # rujhour

 A website written in noir.
+Apart from that, it's... well, not much more.
+I'm just getting to grips with clojure, so I backup my code here.

+I use enlive AND hiccup, and a netty-based ring adapter: https://github.com/shenfeng/async-ring-adapter

 ## Usage